Akros · Accuracy

 We measure ourselves in public.

-Akros has the benchmark harness for measured food-photo accuracy, but no public Akros MAE is published until source-tracked image rows, ground-truth weights, and Akros estimates are attached.
+Every week our benchmark runner scores Akros AI food-photo estimates against weighed-truth meals from public labelled datasets.
 We do not run head-to-head comparisons against competitors that do not publish per-meal data; we cite their published ranges instead.

 This week’s Akros runs